 From an exercise point of view, hill walking is a great way of getting fit and offers a good general workout.
 It can be a very strenuous activity, so it is very important to start off slowly and build your fitness up gradually.
 All beginners are welcome and we offer guided walks suitable for all fitness levels; from low-level rambles to challenging high-level mountain routes and rock climbs.

-Our group organises several away events each year including 2 charity challenges to the best of Ireland’s mountain ranges.
-There are also regular winter climbing trips to Scotland, a June meet to the UK Mountains, and usually a major away trip in the latter half of the year.
+Our group organises several away events each year including two annual charity challenges to the best of Ireland’s mountain ranges.
+There are also regular winter climbing trips to Scotland, a June meet to the UK a visit to the high mountains of Europe later in the summer.

 The club has four grades of Sunday walks, A, B, C walks in mountain terrain and Sunday Rambles mostly on track.
 There are walks most Sundays of the year.
 Exceptions will be late July and August, and the weekends of the Upperchurch Walking Festival, and the Kerry and Autumn Challenges.

 These are high level walks leaving Cashel at 11am every Sunday.
 High level walks are approx. 4-5½ hour in duration.
 They will take in the highest summits and may include some scrambling or easy / moderate gullies.

 B Walks every second Sunday (except late July/August)

 These are hill walks of 4-5 hour duration on mountain terrain, perhaps reaching high peaks but at a slower pace than the A walks.
 They leave from Cashel at 11am every second Sunday.